huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

   Changing this parameter will create a new resource.

-* `flavor_id` - (Required, String, ForceNew) Specifies the product ID of the CBH server.
+* `flavor_id` - (Required, String) Specifies the product ID of the CBH server.
+When updating the flavor, it can only be changed to a higher flavor.

-  Changing this parameter will create a new resource.
+  -> 1. The flavor change is a high-risk operation, with a certain risk of failure.
+  <br/>2.
+Flavor change failing may impact the usability of the instance.
+Please be sure to back up your data.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of a VPC.